Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a bastion host with an EC2 Instance, and associate the bastion host with the VPC.
 Add a statement to the IAM role policy to allow the ec2:CreateVpnConnection action on the bastion host.
 Instruct the team to use the bastion host endpoint to connect to the instances.
 - [ ] Create an internet-facing Network Load Balancer.
 Use two listeners.
 Forward port 22 to a target group of Linux instances.
 Forward port 3389 to a target group of Windows Instances.
 Add a statement to the IAM role policy to allow the ec2:CreateRoute action so that the team can connect to the Instances.

-### A company has an AWS Cloud Formation template that creates an Amazon S3 bucket.
-A user authenticates to the corporate AWS account with their Active Directory credentials and attempts to deploy the Cloud Formation template.
+### A company has an AWS CloudFormation template that creates an Amazon S3 bucket.
+A user authenticates to the corporate AWS account with their Active Directory credentials and attempts to deploy the CloudFormation template.
 However, the stack creation fails.
 Which factors could cause this failure?
 (Select TWO.)

 - [x] The user's IAM policy does not allow the cloudformation:CreateStack action.
 - [ ] The user's IAM policy does not allow the cloudformation:CreateStackSet action.